top of page

-This guide will walk you through the essential application steps, deadlines, and expert tips to strengthen your application.
+This guide walks you through the essential application steps, the current 2027-entry deadlines, the new UCAS personal statement format, recent admissions-test changes, and expert tips to strengthen your application.

 Top UK Undergraduate Programs